yurirodnov/browser-games/README.md

 ## 🛠️ Local Development

 Interested in the code?
-Want to run it locally?
+Wanna run it locally?

 1.  **Clone the repo:**
     ```bash